ScepticaScientific/Data-Science/coherence/README.md

 This folder contains utilities implementing canonical coherence analysis (CCA) methods.
 To get familiar, run the corresponding `test.*` files.

 ### Multivariate CCAs
-These functions realise multivariate CCAs when the number of scalar time series in a multivariate dataset is any natural, not necessarily two.
+These functions realise multivariate Fourier- and wavelet-based CCAs when the number of scalar time series in a multivariate dataset is any natural, not necessarily two.
+For wavelet-based CCA complex-valued Morlet wavelets of arbitrary, user-specified time-frequency resolution are used.
 For more details on multivariate CCAs, please refer to [1-3].

 ### Technical issues
 The Python Fourier CCA code involves calling the function `getPowerSpectrum()` from `../utils`.
 The code of `getPowerSpectrum()` ensures an accurate computation of the power spectra of multivariate datasets regardless of the length of the time series.
 The function `getPowerSpectrum()` was developed once the standard Python function `scipy.signal.csd()` had been found to provide inaccurate results on long time series containing 10,000+ samples each.